leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

 ## Would I choose Play for my next project ##

-The short answer is classical _it depends_ ;) In case application is Json services oriented or requires client rich interaction, could be suited in small web-application or micro-service categories - most definitely yes.
-There are crazy enough people to [develop advanced online bank system using play in five months] [23] (please note, guys used Play1 Framework).
+The short answer is classical _it depends_ ;) In case my next project is Json services oriented or requires client rich interaction, or could be fitted in small web-application or micro-service categories - most definitely yes.
+There are even crazy enough people to [develop advanced online bank system using Play1 Framework] [23].

-I don't see any blockers not to do so, and I really enjoyed the certain point during application development in which Play allowed me to concentrate on my application and my clients requirements and not on technical solution part.
+I am concerned about Play compatibility, poor documentation and lack of developer resources.
+I am Ok to recommend Play to develop small replace-able business non-critical application, or micro-service, or set of Akka actors or whatever popular now, small, simple and requires high-throughput and low-latency.

-I personally am
+However If we are still talking in Online Bank system terms - Play Framework would not be either my first choice, nor second one.

 ## Other frameworks in my consideration list